adiwg/mdEditor-doc/settings.md

 ### Auto-Save

-The Auto Save option will write all changes to local storage when you exit a data entry field.
-Changes must be manually saved if the Auto Save feature is turned off.
+The Auto-Save option will write all changes to local storage when you exit a data entry field.
+Changes must be manually saved if the Auto-Save feature is turned off.

 A record that has been modified will be flagged with a red edit icon \(![](/assets/record_modified.png)\).